gimlet-io/gimlet/examples/README.md

 # Gimlet manifest examples

-On this page you Gimlet manifest files achieving various goals
+On this page you can find Gimlet manifest files achieving various goals

 Template each file with the following command: